khitermedachraf/To-Do-list/README.md

   ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name : webpack-template
+# Project Name : To-Do-list

 > An app to manage tasks.
 A user can add, delete and edit a task and mark it as completed, It uses simple GUI and relies on DOM manipulation in pure JS and using local storage.